 My policy is to collect payment before beginning services.
 In full transparency, I’m a one-man show and don’t have the capacity to chase down unpaid invoices or work at a deficit while awaiting payment.
 For larger projects, payments can come in installments at each milestone.
 I accept credit cards, ACH transfers, PayPal, and Venmo (USA bank accounts only).
 For recurring projects, I encourage clients to set up automated payments to ensure no delays in my continued services.

 I will refund all money for services not yet completed if I cancel the contract; I will deduct a cancellation fee of 15% or $50, whichever is less, from the refund if a client cancels the contract after I’ve begun the work.
+Additionally, I reserve the right to deduct payment processing fees from the refunded amount, if applicable.
 If a client isn’t happy with a service, I’ll make every reasonable effort to address bona fide concerns, but under no circumstances will I issue a refund for work already completed.
 This is required in the agreement and non-negotiable.

 All invoices are in US dollars.
 If clients elect to initiate payment in another currency, they will be responsible for any conversion fees charged by their financial institutions.